Simulating plasma wave propagation on a superconducting quantum chip: Introduction

-In this letter, we take the first steps towards simulating the physics of wave propagation in quantum plasmas using a strategy that is natural for near-term quantum hardware and apply it to model the scattering of electromagnetic waves in plasmas.
-Typically, solving even a linear quantized scattering problem with a classical computer requires fully solving for the eigenvalues and eigenvectors of the dispersion operator, which requires $O(N^\omega)$ operations, where $N$ is the number of discretized spatial points and $2<\omega<3$.
-We use Trotterized evolution of a local spin-chain model to efficiently simulate linear plasma wave propagation in a plasma with an inhomogeneous density profile, with no requirements to solve for the eigenvalues or eigenvectors.
-The model only requires shallow circuits and nearest-neighbor qubit couplings, making it suitable for current devices.
-We present a one-dimensional version of our model, which can be easily generalized to two, three, or even higher dimensions with a cost that only scales linearly with dimension (the number of interacting neighbors) rather than as a polynomial in the number of qubits.
-Similar spin-lattice models have already been demonstrated on quantum devices to simulate quantum many-body dynamics \cite{Smith2019simulating, hofstetter2018quantum} and magnetization at infinite temperature \cite{rosenberg2024dynamics}.
-While we study a solvable spin-chain model, it is possible to add simple extensions to the model with, e.g., $ZZ$ terms in the spin Hamiltonian, that can be used to study classically hard-to-simulate phenomena, such as quantum plasma dynamics including nonlinear and many-body quantum effects.
-We leave such an experiment to future efforts, and instead focus here on proof-of-principle demonstration of plasma wave scattering.
+We present a one-dimensional version of our model, which, as shown in the Appendix~\ref{app:plasma_wave}, can be easily generalized to two, three, or even higher dimensions with a cost that only scales linearly with dimension (the number of interacting neighbors) rather than as a polynomial in the number of qubits.
+Similar spin-lattice models have already been demonstrated on quantum devices to simulate quantum many-body dynamics \cite{Smith2019simulating, hofstetter2018quantum} and magnetization at infinite temperature \cite{rosenberg2024dynamics}; however, the models in the class studied here have distinct characteristics that make them relevant to plasma physics.
+While we simulate a solvable spin-chain model in this article, it is possible to add simple extensions to the model with, e.g., $ZZ$ terms in the spin Hamiltonian, which can be used to study classically hard-to-simulate phenomena, such as quantum plasma dynamics including nonlinear and many-body quantum effects.
+We leave such an experiment to future efforts, and instead focus here on a proof-of-principle demonstration of plasma wave scattering.

-We implemented the plasma wave simulations on a 9-qubit sublattice of Rigetti's Ankaa-3 superconducting chip using a strategy that targets universal quantum computation on near-term devices.
-We compiled our Trotterized evolution operator using the $\sqrt{\textrm{ISWAP}}$-like FSIM gates to achieve high-fidelity low gate depth circuits.
-Unlike previous experiments~\cite{rosenberg2024dynamics} where targeted gates are calibrated for specific use cases, the native $\sqrt{\textrm{ISWAP}}$-like FSIM gates are highly expressive when combined with single-qubit rotations~\cite{huang2023quantum} and in general allows efficient implementation of arbitrary logical circuits.
+We implemented the plasma wave simulations on a nine-qubit sublattice of Rigetti's Ankaa-3 superconducting chip using a strategy that targets universal quantum computation on near-term devices.
+We compiled our Trotterized evolution operator using the $\sqrt{\textrm{iSWAP}}$-like FSIM gates to achieve high-fidelity low gate depth circuits.
+Unlike previous experiments~\cite{rosenberg2024dynamics} in which targeted gates were calibrated for specific use cases, the native $\sqrt{\textrm{iSWAP}}$-like FSIM gates are highly expressive when combined with single-qubit rotations~\cite{huang2023quantum} and, in general, allow efficient implementation of arbitrary logical circuits.